It's OK to crank up the music, Florida Supreme Court rules

 Further, the law provides listeners with fewer protections than drivers of vehicles emitting political or commercial speech, who have more explicit protections under the U.S. Constitution.

-Calling the law overly broad, Justice Jorge Labarga wrote that noncommercial speech was also protected.
-Though rejecting the notion that the law was too vague, Labarga said the state showed no compelling interest in muzzling audiophiles who also prefer to feel their favorite music.
+Calling the law overly broad, Justice Jorge Labarga wrote that non-commercial speech was also protected.
+Though rejecting the notion that the law was too vague, Labarga said the state showed no compelling interest in muzzling audiophiles who also prefer to feel their favourite music.

-"The right to play music, including amplified music, in public fora is protected under the First Amendment," Labarga wrote.
+"The right to play music, including amplified music, in public foray is protected under the First Amendment," Labarga wrote.

 A message left with Catalano was not immediately returned Thursday.